Laura now forecast to be a catastrophic Category 4 hurricane

 Laura’s arrival comes just days before the Aug.
 29 anniversary of Hurricane Katrina, which breached the levees in New Orleans, flattened much of the Mississippi coast and killed as many as 1,800 people in 2005.
 Less than a month later, Hurricane Rita struck southwest Louisiana as a Category 3 storm.

-Martin reported from Marietta, Georgia.
-Plaisance reported from Stephensville, Louisiana.
-Associated Press writers Juan Lozano in Houston; Seth Borenstein in Kensington, Maryland; Melinda Deslatte in Baton Rouge; Louisiana; Kevin McGill in New Orleans; Jay Reeves in Birmingham, Alabama; Evens Sanon in Port-au-Prince, Haiti; Cathy Bussewitz in New York; and Paul Weber in Austin, Texas.
+Mone reported from Galveston; Martin reported from Marietta, Georgia, and Plaisance from Stephensville, Louisiana.
+Associated Press contributors include Juan Lozano in Houston; Seth Borenstein in Kensington, Maryland; Julie Walker in New York City; Melinda Deslatte in Baton Rouge; Louisiana; Kevin McGill in New Orleans; Jay Reeves in Birmingham, Alabama; Evens Sanon in Port-au-Prince, Haiti; Cathy Bussewitz in New York; and Paul Weber in Austin, Texas.